-The five organizations are AIDS Resource Center Ohio, Columbus Metropolitan Library, Community Properties of Ohio, HandsOn Central Ohio, and Maryhaven.
-Each was given a $5,000 grant from the Foundation.
+The five organizations include: AIDS Resource Center Ohio, Columbus Metropolitan Library, Community Properties of Ohio, HandsOn Central Ohio and Maryhaven.
+Each was awarded a $5,000 Foundation grant.

 From left: Patrick Losinski, CEO of Columbus Metropolitan Library, Ernest Perry, CEO of HandsOn Central Ohio, Isabel Toth, President and CEO of Community Properties of Ohio, Paul Coleman, President and CEO of Maryhaven, Bill Hardy, President and CEO of AIDS Resource Center Ohio

 The Foundation began identifying five ‘Nonprofits to Watch’ two years ago as a way to share effective philanthropy and educate its 2,000 donor members for new ways to make a positive impact on the community, and to better-inform the community at large.
 The nonprofits are recommended by the Foundation’s Community Research staff from thousands of organizations working to improve life in central Ohio.
 Staff narrowed the list to the most innovative, collaborative nonprofits with strong leadership, and whose work addresses a critical community need, according to Lisa Courtice, the Foundation’s executive vice president.